Confinement and orbital stability of solitons of the NLS equation on metric graphs: Introduction

 The study of the NLS equation on metric graphs has experienced substantial growth over the last decade.
 A rigorous analysis was probably initiated by \cite{ACFN11}, where the behavior of fast solitons of the cubic NLS equation after collision with the vertex of a three-edge star graph under several boundary conditions was investigated, in analogy with the seminal study on the line in \cite{HMZ07}.
 In the subsequent years, research in the area has focused almost exclusively on the stationary NLS equation, describing the amplitude of bound states, i.e. periodic localized solutions of the NLS equation.
 This has led to a large body of results on the existence and properties of ground states (corresponding to several definitions and obtained by several methods) and on the existence of various classes of standing waves.
 In some cases, their orbital stability and instability has been established, essentially as a by-product of the variational or spectral analysis of the stationary problem and its linearization.
 These results rely on the methods originating from the seminal works of Cazenave and Lions \cite{cazenave_lions} and of Grillakis, Shatah and Strauss \cite{Grillakis88, GSS87}, together with later developments (see, e.g., \cite{KNP22} and references therein for a review).

-In this paper we provide results on the time behavior of untrapped, soliton-like solutions of the NLS equation on a broad and well-defined class of non-compact metric graphs with finitely many edges, whose importance was highlighted in \cite{adami_2}, \cite{adami}.
+In this paper we firstly provide results on the time behavior of untrapped, soliton-like solutions of the NLS equation on a broad and well-defined class of non-compact metric graphs with finitely many edges, whose importance was highlighted in \cite{adami_2}, \cite{adami}.
 The graphs we consider are characterized by the property that every point lies on a trail (i.e., a sequence of distinct edges) containing two half-lines.
 This topological assumption is called Assumption~H in \cite{adami_2},\cite{adami}; it is shown there that Assumption~H implies the generic absence of an NLS ground state (defined as a minimizer of the NLS energy at fixed $L^2$ mass), with a single exception: the so-called \emph{tower of bubbles}, for which the ground state exists and can be exhibited explicitly.
-We treat both the generic case and this exceptional one.
+This class is therefore large enough to contain both the generic no-ground-state regime and the unique exceptional case with a ground state and it offers a natural and robust setting.
+At the same time, as we will discuss in the last section, the confinement argument can be extended well beyond Assumption~H and it reveals a more fundamental threshold phenomenon.
+We now come to the description of our results.